 As children grow they become very skilled at figuring out really clever ways to get adults to pay attention to them.
 Sometimes the requests for attention are cute and wonderful.

 Does your child like making funny faces, telling you a joke, giving you sweet hugs and smiles?

 That kind of attention and connection seeking behavior is usually very welcomed by parents.

 Other times, children seek attention in not so wonderful ways.

-These are all very unhelpful and typically thought of as misbehavior.
+These are all very unhelpful and typically labeled as misbehavior or attention seeking.

 These are also ways in which children mistakenly work towards getting the parental attention they need (Jane Nelsen, Positive Discipline).

 Children work so hard at getting attention because attention really is a legitimate need for a child to grow well and thrive.